marcsirkin/force-yourself-presentation/README.md

 - **[Marc on LinkedIn](https://www.linkedin.com/in/marcsirkin/)** – Connect for speaking, workshops, and collaboration
 - **[Scott Brinker's Martech Map](https://chiefmartec.com/2025/05/2025-marketing-technology-landscape-supergraphic-100x-growth-since-2011-but-now-with-ai/)** – The landscape graphic used in Slide 3.
 Scott's devotion to tiny logos is legendary.
 I even made a Sora2 video about it: https://sora.chatgpt.com/p/s_68e1631c7ec08191ab71e25c85b9876e

+## Start here: creating critical markdown files

+# AI Foundation Files
+A simple, structured set of markdown templates designed to make your GPTs, Gems, and Skills produce smarter, more consistent work.

+This package contains three core files that should be attached to every custom GPT or used as grounding:
+1. ICP_DEFINITION.md
+2. COMPANY_DESCRIPTION.md
+3. PROCESS_LIBRARY.md

+Use these as templates and update them to represent your business.

+---

+# 1. ICP_DEFINITION.md

+## Audience Overview
+Who you serve in plain language.

+## Jobs To Be Done
+What they’re trying to accomplish.

+## Pains & Frictions
+Where they struggle.
+What slows them down.
+What they complain about.

+## Buying Triggers
+What causes them to look for solutions now.

+## Objections
+Why they hesitate or say “not now.”

+## Decision Making
+How they buy.
+Who else is involved.
+What criteria matter most.

+## Language They Use
+Important words, phrases, and concepts they care about.

+## Value Map
+What they consider a “win” or “good outcome.”

+---

+# 2. COMPANY_DESCRIPTION.md

+## Mission
+Why your business exists.

+## Positioning Statement
+Who you serve, what you offer, and why it’s valuable.

+## Services / Offers
+List each core offer with a short description.

+## What You Are Not
+Helpful for preventing incorrect assumptions.

+## Voice & Tone
+How you communicate.
+Provide examples if possible.

+## Messaging Pillars
+3–5 core themes you want reflected in all output.

+## Differentiators
+What makes you meaningfully different.

+## Credibility Indicators
+Experience, results, frameworks, logos (described in text), etc.

+## Writing Examples
+Paste 2–3 examples of your real writing to anchor style.

+---

+# 3. PROCESS_LIBRARY.md

+## Frameworks
+List frameworks you use with steps.
+Example:
+- Framework Name
+  - Step 1
+  - Step 2
+  - Step 3

+## Templates
+Structures for outputs such as:
+- content briefs
+- outreach emails
+- reports
+- project setups
+- checklists

+## Step-by-Step Processes
+Document how you actually do your work.
+For example:
+- How you onboard new clients
+- How you run analysis
+- How you write copy
+- How you build a strategy

+## Rules of Thumb
+Your “always” / “never” list.

+## Example Outputs
+Paste anonymized examples of your work.
+This dramatically improves output quality.

+## Quality Rubric
+Define what “good” looks like.
+Define what “bad” looks like.

+---

+# How To Use These Files
+1. Fill these templates in with your own details.
+2. Attach them to your custom GPT (or equivalent tool).
+3. Reference them inside your instructions:
+   “Use the attached ICP, Company Description, and Process Library files when producing any output.”

+This instantly improves:
+- accuracy
+- tone alignment
+- ICP relevance
+- repeatable consistency
+- speed
+- quality

+These are your AI foundation files — the fastest way to build an AI Factory.

 ---

 ## Technical Details: Local Development